IMAIA: Interactive Maps AI Assistant for Travel Planning and Geo-Spatial Intelligence: Conclusion

 \section{Conclusion}

-In this work, we introduced IMAIA, an interactive Maps AI Assistant that unifies language, maps, and geospatial signals to enable natural, spatially grounded interaction.
-Through its two complementary components—Maps Plus for map-centric question answering and PAISA for camera-aware place understanding—IMAIA significantly improves the accuracy, responsiveness, and usability of geospatial reasoning compared to strong baselines.
-Our experiments show that Maps Plus boosts place detection accuracy from under 43\% with conventional approaches to nearly 90\% by treating maps as first-class context and incorporating structured grounding signals.
-For navigation, PAISA demonstrates that human-centered, direction-based guidance aligns more closely with natural pedestrian behavior than rigid turn-by-turn instructions, offering both flexibility and reduced detours.
-Beyond place recognition and navigation, our distilled spatial reasoning model achieves 84\% accuracy and a 7.3$\times$ inference speedup over agent-based pipelines, highlighting the effectiveness of lightweight task-aligned distillation for real-time deployment.
-Together, these results demonstrate that IMAIA represents a step toward conversational mapping that is both accurate and practical.
-By integrating visual, spatial, and linguistic cues into a unified framework, it enables richer scene understanding, more intuitive navigation, and scalable performance for user-facing applications.
+In this work, we introduce IMAIA, an interactive Maps AI Assistant that spans desktop-style map exploration and on-the-ground, last–100–meter navigation in a unified, deployment-oriented framework.
+IMAIA is built around two complementary components---Maps Plus for map-centric spatial understanding and PAISA for ego-centric scene understanding and geospatial place grounding---coordinated by a lightweight multi-agent orchestration layer.
+Maps Plus treats the map viewport as a quadkey-indexed visual prompt, enabling view-conditioned, map-centric queries and boosting place detection accuracy from under 43\% with conventional approaches to nearly 90\%.
+PAISA operates in an AR-style setting, fusing camera input with geospatial signals to provide human-centered, bearing-aware guidance that better matches natural pedestrian behavior than rigid turn-by-turn instructions, reducing unnecessary detours.
+Beyond individual modules, our results show that IMAIA’s model-agnostic, modular design supports efficient and practical geospatial reasoning for user-facing applications.
+A distilled spatial reasoning model within the framework attains 84\% accuracy and a 7.3$\times$ inference speedup over agent-based pipelines (1.7s vs.\ 12.4s), demonstrating the effectiveness of lightweight, task-aligned distillation.
+Together, these findings indicate that focusing on system design--quadkey-based visual prompting for maps, AR-style camera grounding, and a replaceable VLM/vision backend enables an interactive and responsive geospatial experience and production-ready quality for trip planning and local discovery. {